 Obamacare has not done much to slow the growth of health care costs.
 Government actuaries project that health spending will grow 5.8% a year over the next decade — substantially faster than growth in the economy.
-Could Republican proposals to sell health insurance across state lines bend the cost curve and make premiums more affordable?
+Could Republican proposals to sell health insurance across state lines bend the cost curve and make premiums health plans more affordable ?

 The idea seems simple enough.
 Right now, if you are buying your own health insurance, that coverage must be sold by an insurer regulated in your state.
 Instead of a national market, health insurance is sold in 51 state markets (including D.C.) with differing regulations.

 . . .

 Health insurers and small businesses are pushing their long-sought goal of abolishing Obamacare’s health insurance tax as lawmakers work to repeal and replace the healthcare law.

 The tax is a priority for insurers even as negotiations have centered on the Obamacare repeal bill and federal insurance payments.